-The greatest limitation of this study was that the effect on semen parameters of medications used in our country for SARS-CoV-2 infection were not clearly known.
-Additionally, not having peroxidase test in semen analysis, the relatively low number of patients included in the study and nearly all having mild SARS-CoV-2 infection were other elements limiting the study.
+The greatest limitation of this study was that the effect of medications used in our country for SARS-CoV-2 infection on semen parameters were not clearly known.
+Additional limitations included not having a peroxidase test in semen analysis, the relatively low number of patients included in the study, and the fact that nearly all patients had mild SARS-CoV-2 infection.